-As of December 31, 2002, we had approximately \$1.3 billion of, and may incur more, indebtedness that bears interest at variable rates.
-Accordingly, if interest rates increase, so will our interest costs, which may adversely affect our cash flow and our ability to pay principal and interest on our debt and our ability to make interest payments to holders of the notes.
+As of June 30, 2003, we had approximately \$308.3 million of, and may incur more, indebtedness that bears interest at variable rates.
+Accordingly, if interest rates increase, so will our interest costs, which may adversely affect our cash flow and our ability to pay principal and interest on our debt.

 Further, rising interest rates could limit our ability to refinance existing debt when it matures.
 We may from time to time enter into agreements such as interest rate swaps, caps, floors and other interest rate hedging contracts with respect to a portion of our variable rate debt.
 While these agreements may lessen the impact of rising interest rates on us, they also expose us to the risk that other parties to the agreements will not perform or that the agreements will be unenforceable.